 |Staff||25 per year|

 Once you have exhausted your free allowance you are welcome to continue to request ILLs, however fees will apply as follows.

 |Renewals||£5.25 per request, per item.

-Please be aware that every ILL, free or paid for is subject to renewal fees
+Please be aware that all ILLs are subject to renewal fees

 1. Check the library doesn't have a copy of the item you want before making a request.